qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/datasets-managed.md

 If you remain on the Design tab during the data load process, when it completes, the Summary view displays with information about the data loaded.

 ![Summary-View](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/18datasets.png#thumbnail-60)

+Events related to the data load process are logged in the Activity Log.
+If any errors or issues occur with the data load, check the Activity Log for more information.

 ## Activity Log
 The Activity Log records all major activity for the dataset, including dataset creation, updates to dataset structure, data loads, and data synchronization jobs.
 The options available in the dataset-level Activity Log are the same as the Activity Log at the application level.
 For more information, see [Activity Log](../../../04-Managing%20Applications/activity-log.md).